Homeschool Cooperative - Families join together to educate their children.

 Support and more - Homeschooling should not and does not have to be the sole responsibility of the parents.
 It is important for the parents to find a local support group or attend a local homeschool convention where you will be able to mingle with other homeschoolers.
 Members in the group help each other with best practices, discuss approaches to homeschooling, share stories and advice and provide encouragement to each other.
 Some groups organize field trips.

-There are several regional homeschool conventions across the United States.
-More information about these conventions and registration can be found by clicking on the icon below.
+There are five regional homeschool conventions across the United States.
+More information about these conventions can be found by clicking on the icon below.

 For Christian Homeschoolers, there is the "Teach Them Diligently Convention".
 To find out more information and/or to register go to teach them diligently by clicking here.